-Covid-19: Vaccination centres open again for first jabs
+Covid-19: Thousands queue across NI for Big Jab Weekend

 - Published

-Northern Ireland's regional Covid-19 vaccination centres will offer first doses to over-18s this weekend for the first time since July.
+Northern Ireland's regional Covid-19 vaccination centres are offering first doses to over-18s this weekend for the first time since July.

 The Department of Health hopes the Big Jab Weekend campaign will increase vaccination rates amid rising cases.